jes/scamp-cpu/doc/CARDS.md

 Microcode bit 0 is exposed on backplane pin 32 without a jumper, even though it is currently unused.

+### Errata

+ZIF socket holes are too small.
+My solution was to solder some clipped-off LED legs onto the ZIF socket pins and then solder these to the PCB.

+U8 and U9 (bus_in/out decode) should have pins 4 and 5 (chip enable) tied to VCC instead of GND.

+U9 (bus_in decode) should have pin 6 (chip enable) tied to VCC instead of EO_bar.

+## Memory

+### Errata

+ZIF socket holes are too small.
+Initially I just forced them into the holes, but this bent the legs of the "high byte" ROM socket, and I had to replace it.
+Better solution is to solder clipped-off LED legs onto the socket pins and then solder these to the PCB.

 ## Backplane

 I plan to (at least attempt to) make the backplane on the CNC machine.